microsoft/wifi-ztp/README.md

 When the primary configuration file specifies that the Wi-Fi EasyConnect `enrollee` device role is supported, it also specifies its configuration file.
 This file describes enrollee options, including information about the bootstrapping key.
 Each configuration file option is specified in [config-enrollee.schema.json](samples/ztpd/config/config-enrollee.schema.json), and an example configuration file can be found [here](/samples/ztpd/config/config-enrollee.json).

-#### Configuration configuration file
+#### Configurator configuration file

 When the primary configuration file specifies that the Wi-Fi EasyConnect `configurator` device role is supported, it also specifies its configuration file.
 This file describes configurator options, including information regarding enrollee bootstrapping information.
-Each configuration file option is specified in [config-enrollee.schema.json](samples/ztpd/config/config-enrollee.schema.json), and an example configuration file can be found [here](/samples/ztpd/config/config-enrollee.json).
+Each configuration file option is specified in [config-enrollee.schema.json](samples/ztpd/config/config-configurator.schema.json), and an example configuration file can be found [here](/samples/ztpd/config/config-configurator.json).
 Enrollee bootstrapping information is provided by _bootstrapping information providers (BIPs)_, which are specified in the configuration file.
 Currently, there are two built-in providers:

 ##### Azure Device Provisioning Service (DPS)